 Helping kids understand this emotional dynamic can be a challenge.
-We’ve designed a fun activity for you, adaptable for different ages or learning styles to equip your kids with the insight they’ll need for less meltdowns now, and healthy relationships in the future.
+We’ve designed a fun activity for you, adaptable for different ages or learning styles.
+This activity will equip your kids with the insight they’ll need for fewer outbursts now and healthy relationships in the future.

-- Name a few common unhappy or heavy emotions your child might experience (i.e. from the list above or a google search).
+- Name a few common unhappy or heavy emotions your child might experience.
+(You can even do a google search for ideas.)

 - Draw an angry face on a paper plate.
 You can say: “Sometimes when we are angry, that anger makes us feel more powerful, but it covers up the real emotions we are feeling.”
 (Set the angry plate on top of one of the other plates.)
 “But the anger doesn’t actually make us more powerful, and it often causes more problems when people get angry back at us.
 Covering up with anger also keeps us from solving the real problems underneath.”

 - Share with your kids about a time when you covered up an unhappy emotion with anger and what happened as a result.
 Demonstrate with the plates, and talk about what you wish you had done in your situation.
-For example, if you had understood how you really felt, how might you have solved the problem or calmed down more easily?
+For example, if you had understood how you really felt and what was important to you, how might you have solved the problem or calmed down more easily?

 - Ask your child about a time when they might have covered up an emotion with anger.
-You can recount an example if they can’t remember, and ask them about it.
-Help your child figure out what was underneath the anger, and how they might solve the problem, or feel better about that kind of situation.
+You can recount an example if they can’t remember and ask them about it.
+Help your child figure out what was underneath the anger and how they might solve the problem.
 For example, “When I’m worried and lonely, I can remember that Mommy is coming back after snack time.”

 “I had my angry face on just now, but I realized that underneath…

-Over time, if you continue to model this, your kids will probably spontaneously identify their underlying emotions, or be open to your gentle question, “You seem really angry!
+Over time this work can have a powerful impact.
+As you continue to model this, your kids may begin to spontaneously identify their underlying emotions or be open to your gentle question, “You seem really angry!
 I feel that way sometimes.
-Do you think there is another emotion plate under your anger?
+Do you think there is another emotion under your anger?
 Figuring that out could help us make things better.”

 - Affirm any attempt your child makes to identify or be honest about underlying feelings.